A Complexity-Brightness Correlation in Gamma Ray Bursts: Different Brightness Distributions for Simple and Complex Bursts

-The efficiency for complex events is actually lower, e.g, at the peak count rate 55 counts/64 ms it is 0.69 for simple events and 0.56 for complex bursts.
-Nevertheless, the difference is negligible comparing to that required to explain the effect: at least a correction by a factor 2 applied only to complex weak bursts is required to make the distributions consistent.
-We can hardly admit as explanation that it is a result of a huge unknown selective bias which affects only high $\chi^2$ bursts but does not affect low $\chi^2$ events.
-Indeed, we suggest that the upper curve in Figure~\ref{fig:lognp}, representing presumably intrinsically strong events, extends to larger cosmological distances, where some effect associated with high redshifts becomes important.
+The efficiency for complex events is actually lower, e.g., at a peak count rate of 55 counts/64 ms it is 0.69 for simple events and 0.56 for complex events.
+Nevertheless, the difference is negligible compared to that required to explain the effect: at least a correction by a factor of two applied only to complex weak bursts is required to make the distributions consistent.
+We can hardly admit as explanation that it is the result of a huge unknown selective bias which affects only high $\chi^2$ bursts but does not affect low $\chi^2$ events.
+We suggest that the upper curve in Figure~\ref{fig2}, representing presumably intrinsically strong events, extends to larger cosmological distances, where some effect associated with high redshifts becomes important.
 Then, it is natural to suggest that the lower curve will show a similar behavior below the threshold.

+Recently, Pendleton et al. (1997) found a similar effect that separating GRBs into subclasses affected their $\log N - \log P$ distribution.
+The presence of a hard tail in the spectrum (significant emission above 300 keV) was used as a criterion for separation.
+It is possible that the ``no high energy'' and ``high energy'' subclasses of Pendleton et al. correlate with our simple and complex groups, respectively.

-Can the distribution of the complex bursts be fitted with a nonevolving cosmological model?
-The break seems too sharp to allow such a fit.
-It is much more natural to suggest that the intrinsically strong subpopulation of BATSE GRBs extends to $1 < z < 2$ where the Universe evolves strongly.
-The evolution at this age is clearly visible in the QSO redshift distribution (Hartwick \& Schade 1990) and in the star formation rate curve (Madau et al. 1996; Abraham 1997) In the neutron stars merging scenario (Blinnikov et al. 1984; Paczy\'nski 1992) the GRBs rate should be associated with the star formation rate (Lipunov et al. 1995; Prokhorov, Lipunov, \& Postnov 1997).
+In a cosmological scenario, it is natural to suggest that the intrinsically strong subpopulation of BATSE GRBs extends to $1 < z < 3$ where the Universe evolves strongly.
+The evolution at this epoch is clearly visible in the QSO redshift distribution (Hartwick \& Schade 1990) and in the star formation rate curve (Madau et al. 1996; Abraham 1997).
+In the neutron star merging scenario (Blinnikov et al. 1984; Paczy\'nski 1992), the GRB rate should be associated with the star formation rate (Lipunov et al. 1995; Prokhorov, Lipunov, \& Postnov 1997).
 In this case, the break in the $\log N - \log P$ curve for complex GRBs should correspond to the peak in the star formation rate at $z \sim 1.5$.
+In the galactic halo model, a cutoff in the neutron star radial distribution could also account for the observed break.

+Another interpretation is that the different $\log N - \log P$ distributions of simple and complex bursts could be associated with a possible existence of two different classes of events among the simple GRBs.
+One class could have a non-cosmological origin and therefore Euclidian $\log N - \log P$ distribution which when being added to the cosmological component could explain the effect.
+Extending the $\log N - \log P$ distribution using non-triggered bursts could provide the answer.